PhilippfromHackclub/Bambulab-A1-Plotter-Mod/README.md

 ---
 ## Filament Profile

-The custom filament profile avoids nozzle and print bed heating and fan cooling during the print.
+The custom filament profile avoids nozzle and print bed heating and fan cooling during the plot.
-For the Plot the model should be set to only one layer.
+For the plot the model should be set to only one layer.

 To prevent pen strokes set the Z-Hop int the filament settings under **Settings Overrides > Retraction** between 0.5-1mm and the Z-Hop Type to automatic